GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 12, 2018-A JMJ  Moving non-mecanum stuff out of MecanumDrive and into new class DriveBase
+The move has not yet happened, but the new class `DriveBase` has been created with the required functionality. `DriveBase` keeps track of the position and orientation of the robot, the location of the boundary points and walls, and the power to each of the 4 motors.
+It also has a little bit of new functionality - to keep track of forward travel of each of the 4 corners, and to use this information to return simulated encoder values.

+Class `MeccanumDrive` is still unchanged - it will need to switch over to using `DriveBase` in a future checkin.

 ## October 11, 2018-F JMJ  Collision of robot sides with corners is implemented!
 This is implemented in `calculateCollisionImpact`, which is now called twice, once to calculate the impact forces and torques due to collision between robot corners and